Zesix/cloc-runner/README.md

 Open receiver.txt and edit the email address to where you want the results to be sent to.

-Run the script by double-clicking the script file OR open Terminal, navigate to the script location, and run:
+Open Terminal, navigate to the script location, then run:

-    python3 cloc-runner.py
+    py cloc-runner.py

 ## Setup ##